Places to Visit in Bhutan

-Mongar is one of the fastest-growing city in eastern Bhutan.
+It is the eastern hub of Bhutan when it comes to development.
+Mongar is one of the fastest-growing cities in eastern Bhutan.
 As of 2005 has a population of 3502.
 It is also one of the oldest educational hubs of eastern Bhutan.

 Mongar Dzong was built in 1913 just like any other Dzong.
 According to oral legend, a king named Karpo Dung invited an architect from Paro, Zochhen Bala to build a fortress in the region.
 The architect while surveying the land came across a white stone shaped like a bowl on a mound just above Kurichhu.
 He called the place Zhongkar (white bowl), now known as Mongar, and on this spot stands the present dzong.
 Zhongar Dzong was demolished by a fire and a subsequent earthquake that lasted seven days.
 It was abandoned thereafter and its functions shifted to present-day Mongar.

-It is located in outskirts of Mongar Town.
+The Monastery is located on the outskirts of Mongar Town.
 It is a 16th-century monastery built by the youngest son of Saint Pema Lingpa the Treasure Hunter.
-This is good places to Visit in Mongar while touring Bhutan.
+These is good places to Visit in Mongar while touring Bhutan.
 This temple is famous for the collection of religious treasure, Mask Musical Instrument ancient weapons, and xylograph blocks used for printing prayer flags and texts.

 Places to see in Trashigang:

-Merak and Sakteng are one of the remote and High altitude villages with unique dress and culture in eastern Bhutan.
+The twin village of east Merak and Sakteng is one of the remote and High altitude villages with unique dress and culture in eastern Bhutan.
 They wear unique clothes made of raw leather and pointed hat.
 They are the nomads of eastern Bhutan and their main income is from the rearing of Sheep and YAK.
 We also organize Merak and Sakteng Trek during spring and Autumn.

-Gomkora or Gomphu Kora lies in the hear of Eastern Bhutan under Trshigang District.
+Gomkora or Gomphu Kora lies in the heart of Eastern Bhutan under the Trashigang District.
 Gomphu means “Meditation Cave” and Kora means “Circumambulation”.
-The name is derived from a cave formed out of a rock-face next to a temple that has been built as a tribute to this sacred site.
-The biggest attraction of Gomphu Kora is the circumambulation.
-Yearly Gomphu Kora Festival Tour in Bhutan is being organized here.
+The name is derived from a cave formed out of a rock face next to a temple that has been built as a tribute to this sacred site.
+The biggest attraction of Gomphu Kora is circumambulation.
+The yearly Gomphu Kora Festival Tour in Bhutan is being organized here.